FARI-brussels/TE-technical-documentation/docs/processes.rst

 1. Flash a new SBC with one of the fari custom image. or create a new distribition as descibed in the :ref:`sbc` section.
 2. If you plug the SBC to a new socket (that has no smart plug yet), you need to plug a new smart plug the the socket and add it the the test and experience center room and the demo group in the shelly app.
-3. Clone the `TE-Scripts repository <https://github.com/FARI-brussels/TE-Scripts>`_ in the documents.
+3. On the newly flashed SBC, clone the `TE-Scripts repository <https://github.com/FARI-brussels/TE-Scripts>`_ in the home/fari/documents.
 4. Create a new script ``name_of_the_demo.sh`` in the ``individual_demos`` folder of the `TE-Scripts repository <https://github.com/FARI-brussels/TE-Scripts>`_
    Here is the minimal content of this script:
 .. code-block:: bash